ciubiu/WeatherBlazorApp1/README.md

  Blazor 8.0 weather app using OpenWeather API.

 # How to setup
-- Create missing appsettings.json from appsettings.Development.json file.
+- Create the missing appsettings.json file.
-- Add this address to OpenWeatherUrl line in appsettings.json file: https://api.open-meteo.com/v1/forecast?timezone=auto&current=temperature_2m,precipitation_probability,wind_speed_10m" (Open-Meteo works without special API key.
-So this is just a reminder to keep sensitive data separate and not to load to public repo.)
+- Add key OpenWeatherUrl in appsettings.json file with value: https://api.open-meteo.com/v1/forecast?timezone=auto&current=temperature_2m,precipitation_probability,wind_speed_10m" (Open-Meteo works without special API key.
+So this is just a reminder to keep sensitive data separate and not to load it to public repo.)

 #  Design decisions, areas of struggle, and challenges faced during the implementation.
 First I needed to understand what are the differences then developing Blazor or other ASP.NET project.